GetStream/stream-laravel/README.md

 ## Demo

+### Laravel 5.2

+[New Laravel 5.2 Example Application is here!(https://github.com/GetStream/Stream-Laravel-Example)

+### Laravel 5, 4

 You can check out our example application for Laravel 5.0 and Laravel 4 built using this library: [https://github.com/GetStream/Stream-Example-PHP/](https://github.com/GetStream/Stream-Example-PHP/)

-Note: New Laravel 5.2 Example Application is coming soon!

 ## Installation